Jan-van-Waaij/Charon.jl/docs/src/guide.md

 #### [Execute sampler](@id output-mcmc-sampler)
-We can now execute our sampler, which might take a while.
+We can now execute our sampler, which might take a few hours.
 ```julia
 using Charon
 chains = MCMCsampler(nchains, nsteps, prioronn, prioronτCτA, prioronϵ, basecountfile, frequencyfile)